Tinnitus Assessment: What to Expect

 We will learn more about your lifestyle, desires, and preferences and make recommendations to get you back to living your best life.
 Tinnitus is typically a chronic condition but it CAN be managed through a variety of techniques.
 We will teach you about your options- there is hope!
 We may try some options while you’re in the office.
 We will also make any appropriate referrals to other healthcare partners, if necessary.

 Insurance Contribution- Some insurances will cover portions of the tinnitus assessment.
 If you provide us with your insurance information prior to your appointment, we can learn more about your financial responsibility.
-Medicare requires a physician referral.
+Medicare requires a physician referral and their contribution will cover the diagnostic portion of the appointment only.